This Quiz Is Designed For:

 - Guaranteed acceptance at standard rates

-After Your Guaranteed Issue Window Closes
+✗ After Your Guaranteed Window Closes

-Switching to a Supplement requires:
+Switching to a Supplement may require:

-- Full medical underwriting
+- Full medical underwriting in most states

 - Disclosure of all health conditions

-- Risk of denial or higher premiums
+- Risk of denial or significantly higher premiums

-- Some conditions = automatic rejection
+- Some conditions can mean automatic rejection

 6 Decisions Every New